 While custom quotes may sound nice and personalized, the lack of transparency is a bother.
 Surely you can compare them with the prices of other PSA solutions out there in the open but how do you know that this price is among the best ones they have given out among their clients.
 If so, what is the criteria?

 We believe in avoiding all this confusion by providing transparent pricing for everyone.
-And among the other such PSA solutions, SuperOps.ai takes the cake with our “rise” (PSA only) package starting at an extremely competitive$29/agent per month.
-Adding integrations and functionalities can take this up to $45 and opting in for RMM will take it up to $99 per agent/month with support for upto 150 endpoints per agent.
+And among the other such PSA solutions, SuperOps.ai takes the cake with our “rise” (PSA only) package starting at an extremely competitive$59/agent per month.
+Opting in for RMM will take it up to $99 per agent/month with support for upto 150 endpoints per agent.
 You can add more endpoints at a cost.

 Syncro provides similar services but their plans are slightly costlier at $119/agent per month paid annually.
 Atera comes in at a pricing that ranges between $99 and $169 per agent/month depending on features you may choose to include like support for Mac and file transfer capabilities.
 While we think Atera charging extra for basic features is not great, we must note that both Atera and Syncro don't limit endpoints per agent - something that may interest companies needing RMM.
 But do you really want your agent to handle more that 150 endpoints?